Comprehensive Molecular Pathology Techniques

 - Microautoradiography detection

-When we pair our in situ hybridization methods with cell type-specific immunostaining, we can generate a more complete picture of mRNA and protein expression within specific cell types in tissue sections.
+In studies of RNA abundance and gene expression, no single technique can provide all the answers.
+When we pair our ISH methods with cell type-specific immunostaining, our team can generate a more complete picture of mRNA and protein expression within specific cell types in tissue sections.
 These ISH assays can be used to assess tissue responses to various drug treatments for proof-of-principle and/or efficacy and safety evaluations.